 The words “safety audit” often have managers and employees cringing.
 Although the task may be daunting, the main benefit of regularly conducting audits is that they assist in the continuous improvement of the organisation’s health and safety procedures.

 For this article, we provide the underpinning questions behind any safety audit, what you need to do to prepare, and how to select an unbiased, balanced team.
 We help you to determine the scope of the safety audit and list a series of questions your team should ask during the safety audit.

 The Purpose Behind Conducting a Safety Audit

-The purpose of performing a safety audit is to determine compliance with Work Health and Safety obligations relating to workplace and employee safety.
-Evidence of compliance is the first order of business, but safety audits can also help to:
+The purpose behind performing a safety audit is to determine compliance with Work Health and Safety obligations relating to workplace and employee safety.
+Evidence of compliance is the first order of business, but safety audits can also help you to:

 - Identify risks in the workplace, as well as the severity of those risks and whether the highest levels of controls are in place